stuliston/lastmanstand.in/README.md

 ## GENERAL PRODUCT THOUGHTS
-This app will naturally be quite seasonal and will if have short spurts of signups near the start of a season and slow drop offs until the end.
+This app will naturally be quite seasonal and will if have short spurts of signups near the start of a season and slow usage drop offs until the end.
 This will make learning behaviours trickier than an app with constant use throughout a year.
 Longer term:
 * What could be done to keep people's attention?
 * What could be done to allow games to start part-way through the season?
 * How could we let users try the game at any time to get the feel for it?
 Trial season?